demisto/content-docs/docs/tutorials/tut-design.md

 When you design your commands and their inputs, you should keep in mind how they are invoked: if a user, either manually or through a playbook, has to provide an input, where do they take that input data from?
 Something they know because it's obvious?
 Or the output of another command?

+We also recommend to make the argument values consistent to what the user needs to provide in the user interface of the original product you are integrating with, not necessarily what the API requires.
+For example, if in the product UI  you have 3 options for an argument: `Low`, `Medium` and `High`, but the product API takes corresponding numbers (`1`, `2` and `3`), then your XSOAR integration's command argument should support `Low`, `Medium` and `High` and you should take care of converting them in numbers in your integration code: the user experience of integration should be consistent with what the user is most familiar with (see the [principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)).

-The general design rule is to avoid having the SOC analyst waste time and focus by switching across multiple consoles and retrieve data from many different places.
+Another important design rule is to avoid having the SOC analyst waste time and focus by switching across multiple consoles and retrieve data from many different places.
 If they need to provide an input value in an XSOAR command, there should be a way to get that information within XSOAR.

 Let's clarify the concept with an example: imagine that you are designing a command that modifies an existing Firewall policy.
 For simplicity let's assume you have only two arguments: the id of the policy and the action (allow or deny).
 The latter argument is obvious: depending on what the user wants to do, they will set the value to `allow` or `deny` (you will use predefined values so the user can only choose between those).
 But what about the id of the policy?
 It's probably not something that they know right away: maybe they know the policy name, but you don't want them to switch context and log to a different console to find the id that corresponds to the name.
 So in this case, you should design your integration to make sure that there is another command that returns the list of all policies and shows their ids, or allows the user to retrieve the id from the name.
 This way they don't have to switch consoles.

 #### Command Outputs

 Every automation script and integration command returns several types of outputs:
  - Human Readable: this is shown to the user in the War Room and is typically formatted in a way that is understandable by the SOC analyst.
-The Human Readable data is usually a subset of the entire information returned by your command.
+The Human Readable data is usually a subset of the entire information returned by your command: typically you should show the most relevant data that is also present in the user interface of the product you are integrating with.
+The ordering is also important: make sure the most relevant fields (and the ones the user is most familiar with) are displayed in the leftmost columns.
  - Context Data: outputs are also saved in a structured way (JSON backed) within an incident, so they can be retrieved later as inputs of other tasks (either within Playbooks or from the CLI).
 More information [here](../concepts/concepts#context-data).
  - Additional outputs such as images or files.

 When you design your outputs, you must make sure that the data is properly formatted for both human consumption and machine consumption.
 Here are some best practices:
- - Keep Human Readable information to the reasonable minimum (i.e. remove unnecessary data that is not relevant to a human analyst) and present it nicely (we recommend using [tableToMarkdown()](../integrations/code-conventions#tabletomarkdown) to automatically format lists into tables.
+ - Keep Human Readable information to the reasonable minimum (i.e. remove unnecessary data that is not relevant to a human analyst) and present it nicely (we recommend using [tableToMarkdown()](../integrations/code-conventions#tabletomarkdown) to automatically format lists into tables: the function also supports arguments that allow you to filter and order columns and make the column headers prettier).
  - Keep Context Data well organized, which means:
    - Return data using a prefix, such as `VendorName.Entitytype`, for example if your Pack is called `HelloWorld` and you are returning a list of hosts, the prefix of the output should be `HelloWorld.Host`.
    - Use the [CommandResults](../integrations/code-conventions#commandresults) class to return data to make sure it's properly formatted, and use the `outputs_key_field` parameter to identify the primary keys.